CCI-MOC/hil/docs/deployment.md

 # Deployment

-This is a guide to the best practices for deploying Hardware as a Service (HIL).
+This is a guide to the best practices for deploying Hardware Isolation Layer (HIL).
 It documents many of the assumptions that the HIL development team made in terms of how HIL would be used, how it would be deployed, and the configuration of the hardware systems it would be managing.

 For instructions on installing HIL, take a look at [Installation](INSTALL.html).
 For a general overview, please take a look at [Introduction](README.html).